Stephanie Hollman And Cary Deuber: Are ‘RHOD’ Stars Filming For Free?

-Stephanie Hollman was one of the housewives, who decided to return to the second season of The Real Housewives of Dallas.
+Stephanie Hollman was one of the housewives who decided to return to the second season of The Real Housewives of Dallas.
 While Bravo hasn’t exactly commented on the second season just yet, many people have spotted the ladies filming in Dallas and the ladies have confirmed that they are indeed filming the second season.

 For a long time, Bravo producers weren’t sure whether a second season would be worth it, but they eventually gave it a shot.
 And now rumors are surfacing that the ladies are doing everything to make the show a success, including taking a huge pay decrease.
 In fact, some reports reveal that the ladies are working for free.

-According to a new tweet, Stephanie Hollman is now speaking out about these rumors, setting the record straight about her Bravo payments.
-While some women may have been filming to film a hit reality show for free, Stephanie is now revealing that she hasn’t signed on to do a show for free and none of her co-stars have either.
+According to a new tweet, Stephanie Hollman is now speaking out about these rumors and setting the record straight about her Bravo payments.
+While some women may have been filming the reality show for free, Stephanie is now revealing that she hasn’t signed on to do a show for free and none of her co-stars have either.
 In fact, Hollman is now defending all of her co-stars, saying none of them are filming for free.
-They all see The Real Housewives of Dallas as work and none of the ladies would work for free.
+They all see The Real Housewives of Dallas as work, and none of the ladies would work for free.

 Another trip in the books with this handsome man.
 Thank you @travishollman for sharing this weekend away with me ❤ I love you so so much! #KidFreeWeekend #MyLove @liketoknow.it #liketkit http://liketk.it/2qjNU #RHOD